emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

 ..

+    Mastery - The spirit of xUnit is simplicity.
+Martin Fowler said, "Never in the annals of software engineering was so much owed by so many to so few lines of code."
+Some of the implementations have gotten a little complicated for my taste.
+Rolling your own will give you a tool over which you have a feeling of mastery.
+    ("Test-Driven Development By Example" [#fntdd]_ by Kent Beck)

+..

     "Professionals avoid getting so vested in an idea that they can’t abandon it and turn around.
 They keep an open mind about other ideas so that when they hit a dead end they still have other options."